-Apollo Energy publish a daily energy market analysis, focusing on the gas, power and oil markets, including a commentary on how the markets close and open.
-Our analysis provides insight on what is currently affecting the market and also considers various factors which could dictate price changes in the future.
+Apollo Energy publishes a daily energy market analysis, focusing on the gas, power and oil markets including a commentary on how the markets close and open.
+Our analysis provides insight on how the markets are performing and also considers various factors which could dictate price changes in the future.

-The report also contains a graph which tracks the one-year forward price of both gas & electricity as well as changes to Brent crude oil.
+The analysis also contains a graph which tracks the one-year forward price of both gas and electricity as well as changes to Brent crude oil.

 Stronger oil prices supported the gas curve yesterday, with restricted Norwegian flows also contributing to gains on the near-curve.
 The outage at Kollsnes was extended until the 1st of October and imports to the UK will be limited via the Langeled pipeline.
 The system was short throughout the session on the back of this drop in supply, with weaker LNG send outs also playing a part.

 Gas prices moved down yesterday with bearish pressure coming from the EU’s decision to grant Gazprom access to additional capacity on the OPAL pipeline.
 Coal prices also corrected down but the losses were limited by stronger Brent and a short system, as Norwegian flows remained low.